jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 Read the assignment description in its entirety before starting.

 Part 1 --- Read Through the Provided Code
 =========================================

 Read through all the provided code.
-The code is commented and there are method headers describing everything.
-These are objects and methods you will be using to solve the problem.
+The code is commented and there is documentation describing everything.
+These are several objects and methods you will be using to solve the problem.

-Reading through and understanding existing code is a **huge** part of the assignment.
+Reading through and understanding existing code is a significant part of the assignment.
 Although there are no marks directly associated with it, it is a requirement in order to do anything useful.
-Further, if you continue studying CS, you will be reading documentation and other people's code **a lot**.
+Further, if you continue studying CS, you will be reading documentation and other people's code a lot.

 Be sure to also read through all the test classes.
 Take the time to make sense of what is going on --- these will save you.
 You may want to do some brief reading on